frePPLe/frepple/doc/modeling-wizard/manufacturing-capacity/operation-resources.rst

 Operation resources
 ===================

-The operation resources table is associating a resource to an operation.
+This table defines which resources are required to perfrom an operation.

 .. rubric:: Key Fields